Account

 Advanced search

-This is an open access title available under the terms of a CC BY-NC-ND 4.0 International license.
-It is free to read at on Oxford Academic and offered as a free PDF download from OUP and selected open access locations.
-The population of England grew steeply in the...
+This is an open access title available under the terms of a CC BY-NC-ND 4.0 International licence.
+It is free to read on the Oxford Academic platform and offered as a free PDF download from OUP and selected open access locations.
+There is no doubt that experts play a...

 Les livres numériques peuvent être téléchargés depuis l'ebookstore Numilog ou directement depuis une tablette ou smartphone.